 A bicycle is a form of leverage for movement; you can move much farther and faster with it.
 In this video of Steve Jobs, he explains a study of the world’s species and their ability to move from one place to another.
 In the study, humans ended up in the bottom half, but if you gave them a bicycle, they ended up #1 in the world.
 He uses this example to explain: “For me, computers have always been a bicycle for the mind.
 Something that takes us far beyond our inherent abilities.”
 Computers are a form of leverage for the mind.

-Now let’s go into detail on the types of business leverages from the oldest to the newest.
+Now let’s detail the types of business leverages in chronological order.

 Labor: It means other people working for you.
 Labor is the predominant form of leverage since the dawn of man.

 Arguably labor leverage is the worst form of leverage.
 Managing other people is incredibly messy because it requires tremendous leadership skills, and it is hugely competed over.

 You want the minimum number of people with the highest output, working with you to use the following forms of leverage that are more powerful and interesting.

 Money: It means using money to work for you.
 It has been around for only thousands of years, so society understands them less well than labor.

 This leverage converts to other types of leverage.
 It scales very well; if you can manage money well, you can handle more money better than manage more labor.
 It is an excellent form of leverage, but it is hard to obtain because you need to build up a reputation first.